MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/Crescendo/get-started/research-tool.md

 [blog post](https://devblogs.microsoft.com/powershell-community/a-closer-look-at-the-parsing-code-of-a-crescendo-output-handler/)
 from the PowerShell Community blog.

+> [!NOTE]
+> The `azcmagent` tool must be run with Administrative privilege.
+This also means that the module
+> you create must be run with Administrative privilege.

 ## Installing the azcmagent tool

 You can download the Azure Connected Machine agent package for Windows and Linux from the locations